Manokwari: Demographic information

-There are over twenty-four different tribal groups living in Manokwari.
-Each tribe has its own unique language and culture.
-The most prominent of the tribal groups are the Asmat and the Dani tribes people.
-The traditional house of Papua is the Honai, a rounded house made of a wood and grass roof covering.
-Due to the variety of cultures in Manokwari, several different regional instruments have been popularized to include the Atowo, Tifa and the Fu.
-Manokwari is an urbanized region, but in several of the regencies you can still find traditional garb.
-A Koteka is a hollowed out gourd used by tribesmen to cover their genitals.
-These tribal people are well known for their wooden sculptures of virility and beauty.
-These sculptures are sold both locally and globally and are part of Manokwari's exports.
-Among the other tribes are Kuri, Simuri, Irarutu, Sebyar, Mascona, Mairasi, Kambouw, Onim, Sekar, Maibrat, Tohit, Imeko, Moi, Tipin, Maya, and Biak.
+There are several different tribal groups living in Manokwari.
+Each tribe has its unique language and culture.
+The most prominent of the tribal groups in Manokwari are the Arfak, which consist of Hattam, Moile, Sough, and Meyah.
+Manokwari is an urbanized region, but in several of the regencies, you can still find traditional garb.
+Among the other tribes are Mansim Borai and Doreri.

 Education

 The State University of Papua was established on 3 November 2000.
 This university was created to help with the local education of the people of Papua.
 Among their achievements is the Beccariana, an academic journal published by the university.
 This publication contains all the research done by the university in the field of herbalism.
-The university is strategically located on a hill facing the town, surrounded by a dense tropical rain forest.
+The university is strategically located on a hill facing the town, surrounded by a dense tropical rainforest.
 This allows the researchers instant access to the biological samples and case studies.